 Click on the link below to download the Iki Iki Lively Lively! program toolkit

 Iki Iki Lively Lively! is a pioneer program for seniors living with dementia and that later expanded to seniors requiring easier-paced activities.
-One of its unique features is the opportunity for other seniors and volunteers to take lead roles in program delivery.
+One of its unique features is the opportunity for other seniors and volunteers to take leadership roles in program delivery.
 Its core value is the Japanese culture of omotenashi – hospitality to our guests and in the care for seniors.

 The accompanying toolkit for the Iki Iki Lively Lively! program can help community groups, organizations or individuals launch their version of the dementia-friendly social day program.
 It can help create a responsive and enabling program that helps participants remain socially connected and engaged for as long as possible.
 The toolkit was made possible through funding from the New Horizons Social Isolation Grant.
 In addition, seed funding to develop Iki Iki Lively Lively! was provided by the Vancouver Foundation.
-This highly successful program resulted in over 100 seniors being served through three pilot programs in Vancouver, Steveston and Burnaby.
+This highly successful program resulted in over 100 seniors being served through three pilot programs in Vancouver, Steveston, and Burnaby.

 We, the three partners, sincerely thank the participants, families, volunteers, staff, researchers, donors and funders for their support in helping to create a program that will be a legacy for the Japanese Canadian community and beyond.